Omkaryannam/Omkaryannam/README.md

 - 👋 Hi, I’m @Omkaryannam
 - 👀 I’m interested in programming, making creative things.
-- 🌱 I’m currently learning BSC(COMPUTER SCIENCE)
+- 🌱 I’m currently pursuing in Bachelor of Science(COMPUTER SCIENCE)
 - 💞️ I’m looking to collaborate on nothing, i am here to explor new things and to learn about them.
 - 📫 How to reach me, email me:- omkar.yannam189@gmail.com
 - 😄 Pronouns: No gay shit, i am a "MAN".